Search Filter Results

 1. Develop a processing to concentrate protein and beta-glucan from oat grains

-2. Develop a ready-to-drink beverage enriched in beta-glucan and protein by combining oat and pulse and
+2. Develop a ready-to-drink beverage enriched in beta-glucan and protein by combining oat and pulse and determine if this development results in shelf-stable products

-3. Enhance the beverage with nutrients known to be deficient in cancer patients (omega-3 fatty acids and
+3. Enhance the beverage with nutrients known to be deficient in cancer patients (omega-3 fatty acids and vitamin D) and study the acceptability of the beverage with the cancer patients.

 View Results